Please visit the COVID-19 response page for resources and advice on managing through the crisis today and beyond.

 Our Functional category also includes analytics cookies and similar technologies, such as those offered by Google Analytics, that enable us to track visitor behavior and also measure Site performance.
 To learn more about Google Analytics and your data, please visit: https://policies.google.com/technologies/partner-sites

-Advertising cookies and similar technologies help us deliver marketing and advertising and to track the performance of our campaigns.
+Advertising cookies and similar technologies help us deliver marketing and advertising, and track the performance of our campaigns.
 Similarly, we and our advertising and other partners may use these technologies to better understand your interests and show you relevant ads on other websites.

 How to manage and delete cookies and similar technologies on the Sites: